szeyick/University/INF60009 - Database Analysis and Design/Exam/README.md

 - When drawing ERD's from business cases, identify if it requires an "OFFERING", is it offered multiple times, if it is then it will need one.

+- An attribute **functionally** determines another attribute if it is the **primary** key of the attribute.

+- The primary key in this instance is called the **determinant**.
+Meaning that 1 value of the primary key, there is one value for the attribute.
+Written as Determinant ?
+Attribute.

+- **Ternary Relationships** where you have a third entity that branches off between your photo existing entities**

+ENTITY1 >----+----+ENTITY2
+		  ENTITY 3

+The diagrams are read as :
+	ONE ENTITY1 AND ONE ENTITY 2 MAY/MUST HAVE ONE/MANY ENTITY 3
+	ONE ENTITY3 AND ONE ENTITY 2 MAY/MUST INVOLVE ONE/MANY ENTITY1
+	ONE ENTITY3 AND ONE ENTITY 1 MAY/MUST HAVE ONE/MANY ENTITY2

+- **A surrogate key is a introduced key generally used by IT people to create a single attribute key for a table rather than a complex composite key.
+It can be seen as a way to replace creating composite primary keys since we just put in some arbirtrary key instead.
+For example with an enrollment you may just have an enrollment number as a attribute rather than making up the primary key from name, date, subject code etc**

+- **Network diagrams are just simple class diagrams where the arrows point to the parent (and the words between entities indicate FK)**

+- Recursive relationships are where entities reference themselves as they have a cyclic relationship, like an employee entity that references itself as there can be managers that are also employees.
+This is indicated on the relational schema as another column attribute that references the PK of the same entity.

+- For self referencing tables, use the Alias keyword to reference the same table twice.

+- When doing recursive relations, it is best to draw the table out that links the FK of the child table with the PK of the parent table.
+Then inner join on that, or outer join if you want to show all FK's that do not match a FK.

+- Recursive Relations - It is a FK in a table that references the PK of the same table

+- Need to practice ERD and Normalisation

 ### Steps to Convert a M:M into a 2 M:1